pranithkallakuri/Cryptography-Term-Project/README.md

 # Cryptography-Term-Project
 Implementation of a Basic Blockchain in Java
+You can take a look at the source code in the SOURCE folder

 ## How to run the program
 1. Make sure that the windows pc has java version 13 or higher.